-So you might have noticed last week that the mere act of observing and noticing judgments helped you adjust some of those judgments.
+So, you might have noticed in the last exercise that the mere act of observing and noticing judgments helped you adjust to some of those judgments.
 We are going to do more with that in this lesson, and we will be objectively rewriting these judging thoughts in a way that is more productive.

 There are two exercises here.
-You should use them both every day for the next week.
+You should practice them both every day for the next week.

 Judgment into Non-Judgment